LedgerHQ/ldls/USER_GUIDE.md

 - **Utility Libraries**: clsx, tailwind-merge, lodash-es

 > Alpha Release Information
-> The LDLS Design System is currently in alpha, with the following limitations:
+> The Lumen Design System is currently in alpha, with the following limitations:
 >
 > - **React Support Only**: The alpha version is only available for React applications.
 React Native support will be added in future releases.
 > - **Limited Component Set**: The initial release includes a small set of core components.
 More will be added in future releases.